timofeysie/loranthifolia/README.md

 Had to install that exact build tool.
 Then run the build again.
 Gradle build running... calculating task graph.
 This took about a minute.
 Finally the build finishes.
 Choosing build/build apk(s) appears to do nothing.
 Reading a StackOverflow question about this says *It will then create that folder and you will find your APK file there.
 When Gradle builds your project, it puts all APKs in build/apk directory.*

+Another popup declares: *To take advantage of all the latest features (such as Instant Run), improvements and security fixes, we strongly recommend that you update the Android Gradle plugin to version 3.1.3 and Gradle to version 4.4.*.
+Now that Gradle is actually syncing, would rather not mess with that now.

 android/app/build/outputs/apk/debug directory.
 No more platforms directory.
 Anyhow, the good news is, the built apk runs on the device!
 No more white screen of death!.
 Time to go back to the Ionic 4 app and add capacitor to that and see if we can build it that way.

 Had to give the app a better name when Capacitor creates the android project.
 Chose loranthifolia and com.curchod.loranthifolia for the package name.

 And the app runs!
 No more white screen.

-The errors in the console:
+## Blocked Requests

+After getting Capacitor working, the app loads on the Android device, but there errors in the console when going to the details page:
 ```
 polyfills.js:5291 Mixed Content: The page at 'https://4146a373-d535-43f0-a02b-c0c2044b9612capacitorapp.net/detail/magical%20thinking' was loaded over HTTPS, but requested an insecure XMLHttpRequest endpoint 'http://en.wikipedia.org/w/api.php?action=parse&section=0&prop=text&format=json&page=magical_thinking'.
 This request has been blocked; the content must be served over HTTPS.
 capacitor-runtime.js:70 ERROR Error: Uncaught (in promise): Response with status: 0  for URL: null